exasol/sqlalchemy-exasol/doc/user_guide/configuration/security.rst

 About Certificate Verification
 ------------------------------
-Certificates verification provides proof of the authenticity of the database you are connecting to.
+A certificate proves the authenticity of the database you are connecting to.

 As further discussed in
 `Certificate and Certificate Agencies <https://github.com/exasol/tutorials/blob/1.0.0/tls/doc/tls_introduction.md#certificates-and-certification-agencies>`__,